EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 ###### Cable
 {: .fs-4}

 Unlike Dial Up or DSL, Cable doesn’t use telephone wires but instead uses the coaxial cables that provide your house cable TV.
-Cable internet also requires an access specific modem, in this case a cable modem.
+Cable Internet also requires an access specific modem, in this case a cable modem.
 Cable, like DSL, has to convert between analogue and digital signals for communication link traversal and computer access.
 It is done in a similar manner to DSL as they have their own system called a Cable Modem Termination System (CMTS) which sits in a building called the cable head end.
-Cable internet usually incorporates another type of access medium called Optic Fibre.
-From the cable head end, nodes are connected by optical fibre cables which can handle lots of data with high speeds.
+Cable Internet usually incorporates another type of access medium called Optic Fiber.
+From the cable head end, nodes are connected by optical fiber cables which can handle lots of data with high speeds.
 These nodes would then spread out into different suburbs and houses would then generally connect to these nodes using coaxial cables.
-This system is commonly referred to as Hybrid Fibre Coaxial (HFC)
+This system is commonly referred to as Hybrid Fiber Coaxial (HFC)

-###### Optical Fibre
+###### Optical Fiber
 {: .fs-4}

-Optical Fibre, often called ‘Optic Fibre’ uses a special type of cable to transmit data made of thin glass.
+Optical Fiber, often called ‘Optic Fiber’ uses a special type of cable to transmit data made of thin glass.
 Light beams carrying the data bounce from edge to edge within the cable until it reaches its destination.
-Optic fibre provides very high data speeds since they data is literally moving at the speed of light.
-This is why Optic Fibre is often used for trans-ocean cables, connecting different countries together.
-It also provides natural built in defence mechanisms against attacks that rely on tapping into the physical cable to watch or even alter the information that is being passed through it due to the fact that if you try and tap into an Optic Fibre cable it will just break.
+Optic fiber provides very high data speeds since they data is literally moving at the speed of light.
+This is why Optic Fiber is often used for trans-ocean cables, connecting different countries together.
+It also provides natural built in defense mechanisms against attacks that rely on tapping into the physical cable to watch or even alter the information that is being passed through it due to the fact that if you try and tap into an Optic Fiber cable it will just break.
 {: .d-block}

-There are different types of connections such a direct fibre which has an Optic Fibre cable dedicated to each household from the CO.
+There are different types of connections such a direct fiber which has an Optic Fiber cable dedicated to each household from the CO.
 However most ISPs find this to be to expensive with little upside to themselves and rather have fewer cables leaving the CO which split into different paths once they get closer to the destinations.

-For the houses that dont use HFC, meaning they have Optic Fibre connecting right to their house, they will have what is called an Optical Network Terminator (ONT).
-For each home's ONT, there are Optic Fibre cables running to a splitter nearby (similar to the splitter in the DSL however the DSL splitter is just for the house in which it is located in whereas the Optic Fibre splitter is in a area which many houses connect to).
-The splitter then runs the CO of whatever ISP own thes optic fibre infrastructure and connects to a Optical Line Terminator (OLT) which peroms similar actions to a DSLAM, or a CMTS as it provides conversions between signal used for travelling along physical connection and signals used by computers and routers.
+For the houses that don't use HFC, meaning they have Optic Fiber connecting right to their house, they will have what is called an Optical Network Terminator (ONT).
+For each home's ONT, there are Optic Fiber cables running to a splitter nearby (similar to the splitter in the DSL however the DSL splitter is just for the house in which it is located in whereas the Optic Fiber splitter is in a area which many houses connect to).
+The splitter then runs the CO of whatever ISP own the optic fiber infrastructure and connects to a Optical Line Terminator (OLT) which performs similar actions to a DSLAM, or a CMTS as it provides conversions between signal used for traveling along physical connection and signals used by computers and routers.
 However unlike DSLAM and CMTS the OLT converts between Optical signals and Electrical signals.

 ###### Satellite
 {: .fs-4}

 Satellite as you might have guessed doesn’t use any physical cables to propagate data from your device to the ISPs but rather satellites.
-For Satalite internet connection three satelites are used:
+For Satellite Internet connection three satellites are used:

-1. Attached to your house (Or location where you wish to receive internet)
+1. Attached to your house (Or location where you wish to receive Internet)
 2. One in space
 3. One at the ISP

-The satelite in space allows your home satelite to connect from very remote areas as it doesnt rely on existing infrastrcuture like telephone or cable lines.
-The space satelite can then relay the information it receives to the ISP, which can then send back responses which will pass through the space satelite back to the customer.
+The satellite in space allows your home satellite to connect from very remote areas as it doesn't rely on existing infrastructure like telephone or cable lines.
+The space satellite can then relay the information it receives to the ISP, which can then send back responses which will pass through the space satellite back to the customer.

-The are significant downsides to using satellite such as low internet speeds, high costs and weather interference but they provide a crucial upside that may be the only option to a select group of individuals.
+The are significant downsides to using satellite such as low Internet speeds, high costs and weather interference but they provide a crucial upside that may be the only option to a select group of individuals.
 Coverage.
 The main reason you would use satellite is if you’re in such a rural area that you don’t have access to even telephone lines.
 An example would be on board a container ship in the middle of the ocean.
-Satellite would be the only real means to access the internet in such a desolate place.
+Satellite would be the only real means to access the Internet in such a desolate place.

 ###### Cellular
 {: .fs-4}

-Cellular uses whats called the Global System for Mobile communication (GSM) which consists of overlapping base station that can receive radio waves and send them on to other stations to connect you to the internet.
-Different overallping stations are called cells which is where cellular gets its name.
+Cellular uses whats called the Global System for Mobile communication (GSM) which consists of overlapping base station that can receive radio waves and send them on to other stations to connect you to the Internet.
+Different overlapping stations are called cells which is where cellular gets its name.

 Code Division Multiple Access (CDMA) is what allows several different users to send data over the same frequency.
-It allows this by assigning each transmission a code which uniqeully identifies that transmission, and which can be used to modulate their signal.
+It allows this by assigning each transmission a code which uniquely identifies that transmission, and which can be used to modulate their signal.

-To access the GSM users need a Subsriber Identity Module (SIM) card.
-A SIM card is what uniquelly identified you on the GSM and allowed you to connect to it.
+To access the GSM users need a Subscriber Identity Module (SIM) card.
+A SIM card is what uniquely identified you on the GSM and allowed you to connect to it.

-3G was the first cellular technology that allowed common customers to connect to the internet and so came the advancements to 3G such as Long Term Evolution which could transfer data at higher speeds, then 4G and now even 5G.
-Unlike WIFI which is also based on radio waves, with cellular you can be kilometres away from a cell tower and yet you will still be able to connect to the internet.
+3G was the first cellular technology that allowed common customers to connect to the Internet and so came the advancements to 3G such as Long Term Evolution which could transfer data at higher speeds, then 4G and now even 5G.
+Unlike WIFI which is also based on radio waves, with cellular you can be kilometers away from a cell tower and yet you will still be able to connect to the Internet.

 #### What are the different physical connection types?
+{: .fs-6 .fw-400 .d-block}

-Information has to travel to a from end systems by definition if the internet is going it work.
-So how does this information travel from the router in hour house to the ISP you have purchased you internet subscription from, and then to the rest of the world?
-We have briefly discussed [different types of internet access available to you](How-does-a-ISP-provide-me-with-access-to-the-internet?) and so you already have an idea of the different types of physical connections that are used by ISPs.
+Information has to travel to a from end systems by definition if the Internet is going it work.
+So how does this information travel from the router in hour house to the ISP you have purchased you Internet subscription from, and then to the rest of the world?
+We have briefly discussed [different types of Internet access available to you](#how-does-a-isp-provide-me-with-access-to-the-internet){:.fs-4 .md-0 .mr-0} and so you already have an idea of the different types of physical connections that are used by ISPs.
 Each type of connection is different and has the pros and cons, the connections are:

 1. Twisted-Pair Copper Wire
 2. Coaxial Cable
-3. Fibre Optics
+3. Fiber Optics
 4. Satellite Radio
 5. Terrestrial Radio (3g, 4g, LTE, 5g)